RustFestEU/paris.rustfest.eu/sponsors.md

       RustFest wouldn't be possible without the generous support of these fine folks:
     </p>
       <ul class="primary">
-        {% for sponsor in site.data.sponsors %}
+        {% for sponsor in site.sponsors %}
           {% if sponsor.group == 'sponsor' %}
             <li><a href="{{sponsor.link}}" title="{{sponsor.name}}"><img src="/assets/sponsors/{{sponsor.logoName}}" /></a></li>
             {% if sponsor.desc %}